cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 import { IndexedTx, SigningStargateClient, StargateClient } from "@cosmjs/stargate"
 ```

 VSCode's auto-complete can assist you again with this `import` line, by clicking <kbd>CTRL-SPACE</kbd> between `{` and `}`.
 To see its declaration, you can then right-click on the name and choose <kbd>Go to Definition</kbd>.
-In particular the `connectWithSigner` method is informative.
+In particular the [`connectWithSigner`](https://github.com/cosmos/cosmjs/blob/0f0c9d8/packages/stargate/src/signingstargateclient.ts#L156) method is informative.

-When you instantiate `SigningStargateClient`, you need to pass it a **signer**, implementing the `OfflineDirectSigner` interface.
+When you instantiate `SigningStargateClient`, you need to pass it a [**signer**](https://github.com/cosmos/cosmjs/blob/0f0c9d8/packages/stargate/src/signingstargateclient.ts#L158), implementing the [`OfflineDirectSigner`](https://github.com/cosmos/cosmjs/blob/0f0c9d8/packages/proto-signing/src/signer.ts#L21-L24) interface.
 The signer needs access to Alice's **private key**, and there are several ways to accomplish this.
 In this example, you will use Alice's saved **mnemonic**.

-Load the mnemonic as text in your code with this import:
+To load the mnemonic as text in your code you will need this import:

 ```typescript
 import { readFile } from "fs/promises"
 ```

 There are several implementations of `OfflineDirectSigner` available.
-Right-click on `OfflineDirectSigner` in VSCode and select <kbd>Find All Implementations</kbd>: `DirectSecp256k1HdWallet`, with its `fromMnemonic` method, is the most appropriate for this situation.
+Right-click on `OfflineDirectSigner` in VSCode and select <kbd>Find All Implementations</kbd>: [`DirectSecp256k1HdWallet`](https://github.com/cosmos/cosmjs/blob/0f0c9d8/packages/proto-signing/src/directsecp256k1hdwallet.ts#L133), with its [`fromMnemonic`](https://github.com/cosmos/cosmjs/blob/0f0c9d8/packages/proto-signing/src/directsecp256k1hdwallet.ts#L140-L141) method, is the most appropriate for this situation.
 Add the import:

 ```typescript
 import { DirectSecp256k1HdWallet } from "@cosmjs/proto-signing"
 ```

-The `fromMnemonic` factory function needs a string.
+The `fromMnemonic` factory function needs a string with the mnemonic.
+You read this string from the mnemonic file.
 Create a new function that returns an `OfflineDirectSigner`:

 ```typescript
 const getAliceSignerFromMnemonic = async(): Promise<OfflineDirectSigner> => {